emilyhasson/BreadChase/README.md

 **Author**: Emily Hasson - [`ehasson2@illinois.edu`](mailto:example@illinois.edu)
 ## About
 Bread Chase is a single-player platformer game build using Cinder and the B2 physics library.
 Hop between platforms, eat\
- bread to boost your score, and shoot down the enemy!
+ bread to boost your score, and shoot down the enemy to win!

  ### Controls